sertel/actris/README.md

 The theory can be found in `theories/channel`.
 Some used utilities can be found in `theories/utils`.

-The files correspond to the following:
+The files correspond to the following content of the paper:

 - `theories/channel/channel.v`: The definitional semantics of bidirectional channels in HeapLang.
-- `theories/channel/proto_model.v`: The CPS model of dependent separation protocols.
+- `theories/channel/proto_model.v`: The CPS model of Dependent Separation Protocols.
 - `theories/channel/proto_channel.v`: The definition of the connective `↣` for
   channel ownership and the proof rules of the Actris logic.
 - `theories/channel/proofmode.v`: The Coq tactics for symbolic execution.